-Your range is primarily related to the amount of fuel left in your car's tank and your driving practices but external conditions can also be a factor.
-The fuel meter and expected range are displayed in the driver display.
+Your range is primarily related to your car's battery, the amount of fuel left in your car's tank and your driving practices but external conditions can also be a factor.
+The battery level and expected range are displayed in the driver display.
+The expected range is calculated based on your driving pattern, both current and historical.

-The displayed range tells you how far you can drive with your current fuel level.
-Your fuel consumption depends on your driving style and your selected drive mode.
+The displayed range is separated into how far you can drive with your current state of charge as well as with your current fuel level.
+Depending on your driving style and your selected drive mode, your car prioritises using either the motor or the engine.
 The displayed range is an estimation and may differ accordingly.